50 Therapist-Approved Boundary Phrases

 Example:

-“I’m focusing on my family right now, so I won’t be able to join the PTO right now.”
+“My family needs extra attention right now, so I won’t be able to join the PTO this year.”

 28. "I’d like to keep this conversation respectful."

-Redirects a discussion that’s becoming tense or disrespectful.
+Redirects a discussion that’s becoming tense or disrespectful (hello, family discussions 😅).

 Example: